 If you were in treatment when your Diversion was revoked and you continued to go, that treatment may count for part of your Conviction treatment.
 If you have been out of treatment for more than 30 days, you will have to restart.

-Convictions must have three things in hand in order to get an evaluation:
+Convictions must have the following five things in hand in order to get an evaluation:

 2) PREPAY $150 BY CASH OR MONEY ORDER ONLY.